sonata-project/dev-kit/CONTRIBUTING.md

 ## Manual merges

-Thanks to dev-kit, stable branches are regularly merged into master branches.
+Thanks to dev-kit, stable branches are regularly merged into unstable branches.
 It is great when it works, but often, there will be git conflicts and a human intervention will be needed.
 Let us assume we are working on a repository where the stable branch is 42.x.
 To do the merge manually, follow these steps:
 1. Fetch the latest commits: `git fetch --all`
-2. Checkout the master branch, and make sure it is up to date:
+2. Checkout the unsable branch, and make sure it is up to date:
-   `git checkout -B master origin/master`
+   `git checkout -B 43.x origin/43.x`
 3. Proceed with the merge: `git merge origin/42.x`
 4. Fix the conflicts (if you are doing this, it is because of conflicts, right?) `git mergetool`